sourcekris/kali-postinstall/README.md

 #### v2016.2

 - Updated for Kali 2016.2 including GTK3.20 support.
-- **Note**: GTK3.21 probably breaks the theme but is in the Kali rolling repo already.
+- **Note**: GTK3.21 probably breaks the theme but is in the Kalxi rolling repo already.
 Be careful if running a apt-get upgrade.